-Research fellows have full access to the library collections, which chronicle American craft tradition and lifestyle from the 16th into the 20th centuries, concentrating on the domestic setting.
+Research fellows have full access to the library collections, which chronicle material cutlure in American and abroad from the 16th into the 20th centuries.
 The collections are books and periodicals, including 18,260 rare books and about 1,200 periodical titles; manuscripts and printed ephemera, including 2,900 records groups, ranging in size from an item to tens of thousands of pieces; visual resources, including 170,000 photographs; and the Winterthur Archives, including 2,400 cubic feet of records.
 Library collections are searchable online.

 Resources for the seventeenth to the early twentieth centuries include:

 - Core library collection of secondary sources in fine and decorative art history, American history, and cultural studies, including academic journals

 - Period trade catalogs, trade cards, and other ephemera

 - Auction and exhibition catalogs

 - Extensive reference photograph collection of decorative arts

 - Manuscript collections including probate inventories, family records, diaries, and correspondence